 A $1,000 par, 4% bond

-The nominal yield is a fixed, unaffected rate throughout the life of the bond.
-Unlike all the other yields we’ll discuss, the bond’s market price is not a factor.
-If you are given information on a bond, the nominal yield is always the first % referenced.
+The nominal yield is fixed throughout the life of the bond.
+Unlike the other yields we’ll discuss, market price is not part of the nominal yield calculation.
+When you’re given bond information, the nominal yield is usually the first percentage shown.

 A $1,000 par, 4% bond bought for $800

-If this bond is bought at $800 (discount), the bond’s overall rate of return will be higher than the interest rate of the bond.
-How do we know this?
-The investor is earning two separate forms of return:
+If this bond is bought for $800 at a (discount), the bond’s overall return will be higher than its 4% coupon.
+That’s because the investor earns return from two sources:

 Coupon